-People following THR and TKR have reported a number of challenges which make engaging in physical activity difficult, most notably psychosocial barriers and fear avoidance beliefs.[6]
-Such barriers include receiving insufficient and inconsistent information on being more physically active, fear of damaging joint replacements and causing pain, and not being able to goal-set or problem-solve physical activities within individual's lifestyles.[6]
-Whilst previous international guidance has acknowledged the importance of physical activity on health and wellbeing, people following THR and TKR have reported difficulty in being active.[6]
-There is limited support or guidance currently offered on how to overcome these problems post-operatively.[6]
+People following THR and TKR have reported a number of challenges which make engaging in physical activity difficult, most notably psychosocial barriers and fear avoidance beliefs.
+Such barriers include receiving insufficient and inconsistent information on being more physically active, fear of damaging joint replacements and causing pain and not being able to goalset or problemsolve physical activities within individual's lifestyles.
+While previous international guidance has acknowledged the importance of physical activity on health and wellbeing, people following THR and TKR have reported difficulty in being active.
+There is limited support or guidance currently offered on how to overcome these problems post-operatively.

 Not being physically active after joint replacement can have a major negative impact on a person's health and a burden on the National Health Service (NHS).
-Medical co-morbidities are common in this population.
-These include hypertension (56%),[7] cardiovascular disease (20%),[8] diabetes (16%)[8] and multi-joint pain (57%).[7]
-Approximately 27% of people who undergo joint replacement have three or four comorbidities.[8]
-Medical comorbidities have a significant negative impact on both health-related quality of life (HRQoL) and result in a societal burden.[9,10] Participating in regular physical activity can decrease the risk of cardiovascular disease by 52%,[11] diabetes by 65%,[12] and some cancers by 40%.[13]
-It is associated with a reduction in all-cause mortality by 33% and cardiovascular mortality by 35%.[14]
+Medical comorbidities are common in this population.
+These include hypertension (56%), cardiovascular disease (20%), diabetes (16%) and multijoint pain (57%).
+Approximately, 27% of people who undergo joint replacement have three or four comorbidities.
+Medical comorbidities have a significant negative impact on both health-related quality of life (HRQoL) and result in a societal burden.
+Participating in regular physical activity can decrease the risk of cardiovascular disease by 52%, diabetes by 65% and some cancers by 40%.
+It is associated with a reduction in all-cause mortality by 33% and cardiovascular mortality by 35%.

-Current rehabilitation following THR and TKR in the UK, as advocated by the National Institute for Health and Care Excellence (NICE), centres around regaining joint movement, strength and gait reeducation.[15]
+Current rehabilitation following THR and TKR in the UK, as advocated by the National Institute for Health and Care Excellence, centres around regaining joint movement, strength and gait re-education.
 There is currently no evidence informing patients or healthcare professionals on how to increase physical activity specifically following THR and TKR.
-Following joint replacement, people have specific psychological needs and challenges which differ to the non-joint replacement population.[6]
+Following joint replacement, people have specific psychological needs and challenges, which differ to the non-joint replacement population.
 Therefore, a specific intervention tailored to this population's health beliefs, including fear avoidance regarding implant survival, dislocation and increased knowledge on the impact of physical inactivity on other comorbidities, is required.
-Previous research has demonstrated that behaviour-change interventions can effectively increase physical activity across the lifespan.[16-20] Given this, it was hypothesised that such an intervention could be beneficial for this population.
-Accordingly, the purpose of this trial was to answer the research question "following a primary THR or TKR, does a group exercise and behaviour-change intervention targeted to increase physical activity participation increase HRQoL and clinical outcomes over the initial 12 post-operative months compared to group exercise alone?"
+Previous research has demonstrated that behaviour-change interventions can effectively increase physical activity across the lifespan.16-20 Given this, it was hypothesised that such an intervention could be beneficial for this population.
+Accordingly, the purpose of this trial was to answer the research question 'following a primary THR or TKR, does a group exercise and behaviour-change intervention targeted to increase physical activity participation increase HRQoL and clinical outcomes over the initial 12 postoperative months compared with group exercise alone?'

-METHODS

-Study design
+METHODS Study design

-A full protocol has been published previously.[21]
+A full protocol has been published previously.

-This was a two-arm, open, pragmatic, parallel, multi-centre, randomised controlled superiority trial.
-The study flow chart is presented as Figure 1.
+This was a two-arm, open, pragmatic, parallel, multicentre, randomised controlled superiority trial.
+The study flowchart is presented as figure 1.
 Participants were recruited from eight UK NHS hospital trusts by the clinical team once they had been listed for THR or TKR.
 Interventions were delivered in physiotherapy departments within these NHS facilities.

 We recruited adults who were due to undergo primary unilateral THR or TKR where the indication for surgery was degenerative joint pathology (not trauma).
-Potential participants were classified as 'moderately inactive' or 'inactive' using the General Practice Physical Activity Questionnaire (GPPAQ)[22] and have a Charlson Comorbidity Index (CCI) of ≥1 point.[23,24] We excluded people who were cognitively impaired, defined as an Abbreviated Mental Test Score (AMTS)[25] of <8; whose usual place of residence was a care home; were unable to read and/or comprehend English; and had no access to a working telephone.
+Potential participants were classified as 'moderately inactive' or 'inactive' using the General Practice Physical Activity Questionnaire and have a Charlson Comorbidity Index (CCI) of $\geq 1$ point.
+We excluded people who were cognitively impaired, defined as an Abbreviated Mental Test Score (AMTS) of <8; whose usual place of residence was a care home; were unable to read and/or comprehend English and had no access to a working telephone.